23arjun/FYP-CODE/README.md

 ## Real Data
-The code for the real data is almost identical and the structyre is very similar as the synthetic data.
+The code for the real data is almost identical and the structUre is very similar as the synthetic data.
 The code files for each uncertainty set are given below.

 ### Ellipsoidal
 - main_real.m